Ryeen028/ShiftToVent/README.md

   Next find your screen resolution.
   This can be found in settings by searching "display", click "display settings", then scroll until you find the resolution You will then need to make some calculations with those:
     First, take the width(larger value) and divide by 1.075.
-This will be your a variable. a = width/1.075 Second, take the height (smaller value) and divide by 1.16.
-This will be your b variable. b = height/1.16
+This will be your a variable.
+    Second, take the height (smaller value) and divide by 1.16.
+This will be your b variable.
     Third, take your width and height and divide by 2.
 They will be c and d respectively

+    a = width/1.075, b = height/1.16, c = width/2, d = height/2

 3)
   Now right click the ahk file and select "edit script"